O. Leonard Press: Creating the network

 The attempt to start a university-based television station failed for Press, but he and his colleagues decided to envision and create something bigger; a multi-station statewide educational television network to serve the entire Commonwealth of Kentucky, inspired by pre-existing statewide ETV networks in Alabama, Georgia and both Carolinas.
 His intention was for the network to air simultaneously through more than a dozen separate television stations throughout the state, including in areas that were not served over-the-air by any commercial television stations at the time.
-The inspiration of creating the network was realized by Press when he visited areas of eastern Kentucky; for example, during that trip, he learned of the fact that the Cordia-based Lott's Creek Community School had no accreditation, nor did they ever receive state funds, from that school's founder and director Alice Stone.
+The inspiration of creating the network was realized by Press when he visited areas of eastern Kentucky; for example, during that trip, he learned of the fact that the Knott County-based Lott's Creek Community School, which has since been renamed Cordia School, had no accreditation, nor did they ever receive state funds, from that school's founder and then-director Alice Stone.

 Press spent more than a decade traveling throughout the state of Kentucky to pitch his idea of a statewide network, starting with his address to the Rotary Club in Frankfort, which spawned a news story that was published in an early 1959 edition of The Courier-Journal in Louisville.
-Press then received support from officials from the University of Kentucky, and then a short meeting with then-Kentucky Governor Bert T. Combs turned into a proposal to start the ETV network in Kentucky.
-Press was then appointed as executive director of the Kentucky Authority for Educational Television when the proposal passed legislation by the Kentucky General Assembly in 1962.
+Press then received support from officials from the University of Kentucky, and then a short meeting with then-Kentucky Governor Bert T. Combs turned into a proposal to start the ETV network in Kentucky, which led to a study on a feasibility for such a network.
+In 1962, Press was appointed as executive director of the Kentucky Authority for Educational Television when the proposal passed legislation by the Kentucky General Assembly.
 Three years later in 1965, Ashland Oil founder Paul G. Blazer personally acquired the first thirteen transmitter sites needed for the network, and donated them to the Authority.
 This resulted in including the state network being included in the state budget for the 1968 fiscal year.
-O. Leonard Press' dream of a statewide network had become reality on September 23, 1968, when the Kentucky Educational Television network, initially broadcast over ten UHF stations, signed on the air for the first time.
-Louie B. Nunn, who won the 1967 governor's election, pressed the button to put the network on the air, and then dedicated the network that same day.
-Within the next thirteen years, four more stations, plus at least six low-power translators signed on to become part of the network.
-In the mid-1970s, former commercial independent station WDXR-TV (now WKPD) in Paducah, whose license was donated to the network to be converted into a KET satellite, and the sign-on of a new transmitter in Owensboro, made the network's programming available on 15 stations across the state.
-Press served as the network's executive director for a total of 23 years, spanning from the network's 1968 inception until his retirement on June 30, 1992.
+O. Leonard Press' dream of a statewide educational television network had become reality on September 23, 1968, when the Kentucky Educational Television network, initially broadcast over eight UHF stations, signed on the air for the first time.
+Louie B. Nunn, who had won the 1967 gubatorial election, pressed the button to put the network on the air, and then dedicated the network that same day.
+Within the next thirteen years, six more stations, including the mid-1970s acquisition of failed commercial independent station WDXR-TV (channel 29, now WKPD) in Paducah, plus the addition of at least six low-power translators signed on to become part of the network.
+The 1979 sign-on of WKOH (channel 31) in Owensboro made the network's programming available on 15 full-power stations across the state.
+Press served as the network's executive director for a total of 23 years, spanning from the network's 1968 inception until his retirement on June 30, 1991.
+His longtime colleague, Virginia Gaines Fox, took over as executive director for 12 years afterward.